Frequently Asked Questions

 It starts in August, when Morgantown magazine staff create the upcoming BOM ballot.
 We learn from experience, so each year’s ballot is slightly different as we make categories more clear, drop categories that had too few contenders, and add categories suggested in the previous year.

-The BOM22 nomination round goes live online on September 27, 2021, and runs through October 10.
+The BOM24 nomination round goes live online on September 11, 2023, and runs through September 24.
 We tally the votes to determine the finalists in each category—usually three, but from two to six depending on the number of legitimate contenders and the competitiveness in the top ranks.

 The Best of Morgantown issue hits stands and mailboxes in mid-February, letting everyone know who’s the BOM.
-And finally, around the end of February, the best of the best get together at the BOM party to celebrate another great year in Morgantown.
+And finally, the best of the best get together at the BOM party to celebrate another great year in Morgantown.

-This is the schedule for BOM22; in future years, our schedule may shift to accommodate our publishing needs and opportunities.
-The best way to stay on top of it is to subscribe to Morgantown magazine and follow us on Facebook and Instagram.
+In any given year, that schedule may shift to accommodate our publishing needs and opportunities.
+The best way to stay on top of it is to subscribe to Morgantown magazine and our weekly Morgantown Lowdown eblast and follow us on Facebook and Instagram.

 When does the BOM ballot go live?

-The BOM22 nomination round goes live September 27, 2021, and the final round on November 1.
+The BOM23 nomination round goes live September 11, 2023, and the final round on November 10.
 But it’s no secret.
-The best way to be informed is to subscribe to Morgantown magazine and follow us on Facebook and Instagram.
+The best way to be informed is to subscribe to Morgantown magazine and our weekly Morgantown Lowdown eblast and follow us on Facebook and Instagram.

 Who can vote?